Why is Oil Paint so Expensive? Pricing Factors

 Why Do Artists Invest in High-Quality Oil Paints?

-Aside for longevity of oil paints, professional artists invest in premium quality oil paints for their superior color vibrancy and versatile performance.
+Aside for the longevity of oil paints, professional portrait artists invest in premium quality oil paints for their superior color vibrancy and versatile performance.
+For instance, our top artists who specialize in creating custom paintings from photos use only the highest quality materials.

 The finely-ground, richly-pigmented colors simply appear more vibrant and luminous thanks to the high-quality ingredients.
 The refined binders provide a smooth, buttery consistency that enables advanced techniques like wet-on-wet blending or layering multiple glazes.
 And the controlled, slow drying time keeps the oil paints workable on the palette for hours or even days.